digitalaidseattle/seattle-humane-app/README.md

 #### Run Supabase

-1. Open a *[local terminal window](https://stackoverflow.com/questions/59815283/open-local-terminal-in-vscode-when-running-in-ssh-mode?rq=1)* from the seattle-humane-app folder
+1. Open a *[local terminal window](https://stackoverflow.com/questions/59815283/open-local-terminal-in-vscode-when-running-in-ssh-mode?rq=1)* from the seattle-humane-app folder.

 1. Run `supabase start`.
 If Supabase is already running, you can stop it by running `supabase stop` first.